My Computer Is Frozen And Control Alt Delete Not Working (Solved)

 FAQs

-My Computer Is Frozen, And Control Alt Delete Not Working And I Can Not Open Any Program
+My Computer Is Frozen, Control Alt Delete is Not Working, And I Can Not Open Any Program

 If your system is frozen and the Ctrl Alt Delete keys are not working, and you can’t launch any program, use the Ctrl + Shift + Esc combination to launch Task Manager so it will close any unresponsive app.

-You can also try to hard shutdown your PC by pressing the Power key for some seconds.
+You can also try to hard shut down your PC by pressing the Power key for seconds.

 Windows 10 Freeze Ctrl Alt Del Not Working, How To Fix It?